paulyehtw/Motion-planning-based-on-Model-Predictive-control-and-Bezier-spline/README.md

 4. Goal heading
 5. Grid size is 50mx50m

-Non-Holonomic feature of the vehicle is taken into consideraion, so the path is continuous instead of discrete in the conventinoal A* algorithm.
+Non-Holonomic feature of the vehicle is taken into consideraion, so the path is continuous and drivable instead of discrete in the conventinoal A* algorithm.

 Due to the usage of Bezier spline, no expand grid or heuristic layer is pre-computed, making it very efficient.